mdekstrand/cs533-web/syllabus.md

 -   The textbook
 -   Other readings linked from the lecture notes and course web page

-Each week has approximately 90 minutes of video material, plus some reading.
-There will be a short quiz before each Thursday's class as an initial check on your understanding of the material.
+Each week has approximately 75–90 minutes of video material, plus some reading.
+There will be a short quiz in each Thursday's class as an initial check on your understanding of the material.
 Weeks with exams will have lower video and reading loads.

-Our in-person class time will be for discussing the course material and topics, additional mini-lectures to supplement your understanding of the course, and group or individual exercises to practice the material with ready access to peer and instructor support.
+Our in-person class time will be for discussing the course material and topics, additional mini-lectures to supplement your understanding of the course, and team-based exercises to practice the material with ready access to peer and instructor support.

 Putting these together, along with the larger assignments, results in the following components of the class: